codito/vsts-deploy-guide/docs/concepts.md

 and then move onto the configuration in case of a new machine (dynamic provisioning).

+We will go over the details on configuring connections in a [subsequent section](/configure-connections).

 ## Service endpoints
-TODO - provide a brief overview
+TODO - just provide a brief overview, MSDN docs are great

 https://msdn.microsoft.com/Library/vs/alm/Release/author-release-definition/understanding-tasks#Serviceendpoints

-## Tasks variables
+## Variables
-TODO - provide a brief overview
+TODO - just provide a brief overview, MSDN docs are great

 https://msdn.microsoft.com/Library/vs/alm/Release/author-release-definition/understanding-tasks#Pre_definedvariables